Television in Hong Kong

 Television in Hong Kong is primarily in Cantonese and English.
 It is delivered through analogue and digital terrestrial, cable, IPTV, and the Internet.
 Satellite TV is not common, although many housing estates have dishes and re-distribute a limited number of free channels through coaxial cables.
-The dominant broadcaster is TVB and ViuTV.
+The dominant broadcaster is TVB, ViuTV and HOY TV.

 History

 Hong Kong's television history began with the launch of Rediffusion Television (RTV) on 29 May 1957 (later renamed as Asia Television (ATV)).
 RTV started off as a cable subscription service but became a free-to-air broadcaster in 1973, with Cantonese and English channels.
 In April 2016, the Executive Council decided not to renew ATV's broadcast licence and its channels closed.

 Television Broadcasts Limited (TVB) was the territory's first free-to-air commercial station (launching in 1967) and remains the predominant TV broadcaster today with multiple Cantonese channels and one English channel, on analogue and digital.

 A short-lived network, known as Commercial Television, opened in 1975 and operated for about three years until its bankruptcy (see 1970s in Hong Kong).